Accounts payable: Overview

 Commonly, a supplier will ship a product, issue an invoice, and collect payment later.
-This is a cash conversion cycle, or a period of time during which the supplier has already paid for raw materials but hasn't been paid in return by the final customer.
+This is a cash conversion cycle, or a period of time during which the supplier has already paid for raw materials but has not been paid in return by the final customer.

 When the invoice is received by the purchaser, it is matched to the packing slip and purchase order, and if all is in order, the invoice is paid.
 This is referred to as the three-way match.
 The three-way match can slow down the payment process, so the method may be modified.
 For example, three-way matching may be limited solely to large-value invoices, or the matching is automatically approved if the received quantity is within a certain percentage of the amount authorized in the purchase order.
 Invoice processing automation software handles the matching process differently depending upon the business rules put in place during the creation of the workflow process.
 The simplest case is the two way matching between the invoice itself and the purchase order.

 Estimates from 2009 suggested that more than a billion business-to-business invoices were being processed each week, and 97% of these were still processed manually.
 The average cost to process and pay a supplier invoice was between $5 and $15, with 10% processed too late to be paid within discounting terms, and nearly 2% containing errors.

+In households, accounts payable are ordinarily bills from suppliers such as an electric company, telephone company, cable television or satellite dish service, newspaper subscription, and other such regular services.
+Householders can track and pay on a monthly basis by hand using cheques, credit cards or internet banking.